jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Changelog ==

+= 2.0.9 =
+ * Fixed the lost navigation issue - previous and next page of posts listed at bottom of archive pages (Though not on tabs)
+ * %category_link% and %tab_link% in header/footer were broken - fixed.
+ * Attempt at fix for comment authors with non-ascii characters in their names
+ * Removing old profilebox code and references - Facebook no longer allows profile boxes - replaced by tabs
+ * Excerpts posting to walls with [caption] shortcodes - fixed
+ * Timestamp on imported comments - fixed
+ * Added user_ID to comment-data array for comment import

 = 2.0.8.1 =
  * Ouch!
 Checked in version had extra whitespace before opening php tag